 Mean score of companies in the Research Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Nuclear Energy Institute (NEI), headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
+The Nuclear Energy Institute (NEI), headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of figures in the latest emissions data.
 Furthermore, there are no documented reduction targets or climate pledges associated with the organisation.
 In the context of the nuclear energy sector, NEI plays a crucial role in advocating for the benefits of nuclear power as a low-carbon energy source.
-While specific emissions data and reduction initiatives are not available, the organisation's commitment to promoting nuclear energy aligns with broader climate goals aimed at reducing greenhouse gas emissions and combating climate change.
-As the industry evolves, NEI may adopt more defined climate commitments and reduction targets in the future, reflecting the growing emphasis on sustainability and carbon neutrality within the energy sector.
+While specific emissions data and reduction initiatives are not available, the industry is generally recognised for its potential to significantly reduce greenhouse gas emissions compared to fossil fuel-based energy sources.
+As NEI does not inherit emissions data from a parent organisation, all information regarding climate commitments and emissions is independent.
+The absence of specific targets or achievements highlights an opportunity for NEI to enhance its climate strategy and contribute to broader industry efforts in combating climate change.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.